 1. You, the recipient, understand and acknowledge that the Data is experimental in nature, and that access to the Data is provided without any representations or warranties of any kind in relation to the Data.
 Members of the H3Africa consortium will not be liable in any way for any use made of the Data.
 You agree to hold members of the H3Africa consortium harmless from and to indemnify them against all and any losses, costs, fees, claims, demands and liabilities which may arise out of or in connection with your use of the Data.

 2. You will only use the Data for the Agreed Purpose (as set out in schedule 1) and shall not use the Data in such a way that damage or distress is or is reasonably likely to be caused to any Data Subjects.
 The agreed purpose must be consistent with the consent obtained from sample donors and you will ensure compliance with such consent in your use of the data.
-New uses of these data outside those described in the request form will require submission of a new request; modifications to the research project will require submission of an amendment to this application (e.g., the addition of new aims related to the approved project, adding or deleting collaborators from the same institution, and the potential addition of new NIH genomic datasets to an approved project).
-You will recognize any restrictions on Data use delineated within the original informed consent agreements of contributing studies, as identified by the submitting institutions and stated on database websites.
+New uses of these data outside those described in the request form will require submission of a new request; modifications to the research project will require submission of an amendment to this application (e.g., the addition of new aims related to the approved project, adding or deleting collaborators from the same institution, and the potential addition of new H3Africa genomic datasets to an approved project).
+You will recognize and abide by any restrictions on Data use delineated within the original informed consent agreements of contributing studies, as identified by the submitting institutions and stated on database websites.

-5. You agree at all times to keep strictly confidential, and ensure that the Data Users keep confidential the information and Data pertaining to Data Subjects.
+3. You agree at all times to keep strictly confidential, and ensure that the Data Users keep confidential the information and Data pertaining to Data Subjects.
 In particular, you undertake not to use, or attempt to use, or permit anyone other than the Data Users to use the Data on its own or in conjunction with other data, to seek to discover the identity of any Data Subjects, to compromise or otherwise infringe the confidentiality of information on Data Subjects and their right to privacy.